machine-legacy/machine.partstore/DependencyStore/README.txt

 ﻿Might be useful to allow the user to move to the previous version of a project.
 To help them find something that works better?

-Refactor path handling in UnpackagingDestination, move into Project somehow?

 Need to make Repository directories machine agnostic.

 In show, display stars or something for references that can be updated to the